artineering-io/flair-docs/flair/graph/overview.md

 The control definition panel defines the noiseFX and vertexFX controls available for the style in Maya.

 ### Settings
-The settings panel defines the graph settings...
+The settings panel defines the graph settings